 - What furniture is being rented?
 Both parties should draw up an inventory list and document any existing damage.

 - Has the interim tenant taken out liability insurance to cover any damage?

 In addition, the intermediate tenant should check whether any taxes may be due on the income from the intermediate rental.

-Business travellers who consider this type of temporary living, should check if the intermediate rent gurantees full legal security and that all company travel policies can be adhered to.
+Business travellers considering this form of temporary accommodation should check that the intermediate rent offers complete legal security and that all company policies can be complied with.